What is Population Health?

 Given these shifting dynamics, we are intentionally launching the College with a focus on population health.
 The College of Health represents a rare opportunity to change the landscape of research, education and service in a field with impact on a global scale.
 Driven by innovation and technology, the College will become a destination for talented students and top researchers who are seeking opportunities for leadership and impact.
 We have confidence that our faculty, students and graduates will engage in influential research, policy and practice that stands to improve the health and well-being of our local, national and global communities.

-First, our College will be the first in the nation to offer an undergraduate and graduate degree in population health with a focus on health innovation and technology.
+First, our College is the first in the nation to offer an undergraduate and graduate degree in population health with a focus on health innovation and technology.
 Current job trends clearly indicate an ever-increasing need for professionals trained, at the undergraduate level, in population health.
-Our degree programs will help address that need, both domestically and internationally.
+Our degree programs help address that need, both domestically and internationally.
 We are committed to training the next generation of creative and diverse scientists and leaders in population health.

 Lehigh’s population health alumni will be highly qualified to pursue careers in the private sector, nonprofit organizations, or local, state, federal, and international governmental institutions, or go on to obtain graduate-level research or clinical training.
 They may work in fields including epidemiology, medicine, data science, biostatistics, global health, health economics, health policy, community health, health promotion, and health innovation and technology.
 Graduates can work in many different industries in a variety of roles and will have the flexibility to move across sectors and disciplines given their in-demand education, skills and experiences.

 Lehigh will seize this opportunity to infuse innovation and technology in teaching, research and practice.
-Through partnerships and associated funding, the College will be able to build sustainability and influence the health and well-being of local, national and global communities.
+Through partnerships and associated funding, the College will build sustainability and influence the health and well-being of local, national and global communities.
 Most importantly, these partnerships create opportunities for education, student participation and research.

 In support of this goal, the College is considering efforts that include: